-1. International Business of Federated Hermes (“Company”) Renumeration Policy
+1. Federated Hermes Limited (“Company”) Remuneration Policy

-2. Reward strategy principles
+2. Reward Strategy Principles

-These principles form the basis of our approach to performance and behaviour-linked total compensation.
+These principles form the basis of our approach to performance and behaviour-linked compensation.
 The principles of our remuneration policies, procedures and practices are:

 - To provide competitive total remuneration potential, designed to attract, retain, motivate and reward employees that deliver outstanding long-term performance and corporate behaviours.